Cal-CS-61A-Staff/cs61a-apps/hosted/README.md

 ## Setup
 To use this tool, you'll need to set up `nginx`, `docker`, and the `systemd` service.

 1. Install `nginx` and `docker` for your distribution.
+If you wish to use SSL, install `certbot` as well.
 2. Clone this repo. **For the remainder of this guide, we will refer to your cloned `hosted` directory as `$hosted`.** Make sure to replace `$hosted` with the absolute path to your cloned `hosted` directory.
 3. Make sure your user has access to the `docker` CLI without `sudo`.
 Also make sure that your user can run `nginx` commands with `sudo` without a password.

 ### Python Setup
 4. `cd` into `$hosted` and run `python3 -m venv env`.
 This will create the virtual environment that the `systemd` service will use.
 5. Run `source env/bin/activate` to activate the environment, then run `pip install -r requirements` to install Python dependencies.
+Feel free to `deactivate` once this is done -- you will only need to activate this environment to run the app manually.
+The `systemd` service will activate it in its own environment automatically.

 ### `nginx` Setup
 6. Edit `/etc/nginx/nginx.conf`.
 Under "Virtual Host Configs" at the bottom of `http`, add the line `include $hosted/nginx-confs/*;`.